SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/use-cases.md

 - An SFRA plugin is used to trigger synchronization updates from a B2C Commerce storefront.
 OCAPI hooks are used to trigger the same updates from B2C Commerce Shop APIs.
 The patterns implemented can be extended to support other customer resolution and synchronization scenarios.
 - Unit tests are included to validate B2C Commerce business logic, Salesforce Platform business logic, deployment tooling, and headless operation.

 Collectively, these capabilities create a trustworthy foundation for customers and partners to innovate off of.
 We include an example of this, by providing the **Assisted Shopping (Order on Behalf Of)** use-case.
-This use-case allows Service Agents to shop and place orders in a secure manner on behalf of customers for configured B2C Commerce Storefronts.
+This use-case allows Service Agents to securely shop and place orders on behalf of customers for configured B2C Commerce Storefronts.

 ### Tests for Every Occasion